syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ### Default action buttons

-Using  command column we can render separate  TreeGrid column to perform edit,delete,save and cancel operations using ejButton.
+Using command columns in TreeGrid, we can display a separate column to perform CRUD operations.It is also possible to perform any custom actions by using custom command buttons.
+Command column can be defined in TreeGrid using `columns.commands` property.
+A command column can be customized by using `type` and `buttonOptions` properties.

 * **type** – Using this property we can add required action buttons in TreeGrid command column such as edit,delete,save and cancel.
-* **buttonOptions** - Using this property we can specify all the button options which are supported by Essential Studio JavaScript Button control.
+* **buttonOptions** - Using this property we can customize the button in the command column with the properties available in [ejButton](https://help.syncfusion.com/api/js/ejbutton#members "ejButton").

 {% highlight js %}
 	$("#TreeGrid").ejTreeGrid({